zeitgeistpm/migration-guide/README.md

 Author: [M.Sc.
 Harald Heckmann](https://github.com/sea212) (also known as [sea212](https://github.com/sea212))
 Mail: harald@zeitgeist.pm, mail@haraldheckmann.de
-Date: Mar 5, 2023
+Date: Mar 6, 2023
-Revision: 18
+Revision: 19

 Reviewers: [B.Sc.
 Christopher Altmann](https://github.com/Chralt98) (chris@zeitgeist.pm), [Dr. Malte Kliemann](https://github.com/maltekliemann) (malte@zeitgeist.pm)

-KILT has already proven in October 2022 that an almost [seemless migration of a parachain from Kusama to Polkadot](https://polkadot.network/blog/first-parachain-successfully-migrates-from-kusama-to-polkadot) (and any other Polkadot-like runtime) is possible.
+KILT has already proven in October 2022 that an almost [seamless migration of a parachain from Kusama to Polkadot](https://polkadot.network/blog/first-parachain-successfully-migrates-from-kusama-to-polkadot) (and any other Polkadot-like runtime) is possible.

 > On October 3rd, KILT Protocol made history by becoming the first parachain to accomplish a full migration from the Kusama relaychain to the Polkadot Relay Chain.